 A Source of Stonehenge Bluestone

 Last September we had a holiday in Brynberian Pembrokeshire.
-Exploring the village on our first day we passed the Community Center.
+Exploring the village on our first day we passed the Community Centre.
 A notice on the gate caught our eye.
 "A Source of Stonehenge Bluestone" it said.
 'Talk by Professor Mike Parker-Pearson of University College London" "Archaeological Excavation at Craig Rhos y Felin".
 The speaker's name rang bells because of his TV appearances describing work at Stonehenge and Durrington Walls, but the name of this site was unfamiliar.
 The notice gave the date of the talk, which had taken place the previous week, and with a philosophical sign we continued on our way.

 A few days later we took a walk to Carn Menyn, the supposed source of the Bluestones famously transported to Stonehenge in late Neolithic times.
 Here we encountered two other walkers and got talking about archaeology.
 We mentioned the talk we had so narrowly missed and they gave us more information as they knew someone who was involved in the excavation at Craig Rhos y Felin.
 Craig Rhos y Felin is a site thought to be an alternative source of the Stonehenge bluestones.
 The dig was aimed at finding evidence support this theory.
 In the event the major find seems to have been an entire bluestone of monolithic proportions that had been buried, and this was taken as evidence of the ritual closure of the quarry.
 Anthropological studies in other parts of the world apparently lent weight to this theory.